slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"A vacation is a very expensive way to schedule the time to read a book in peace."
 -- Naval Ravikant [1974]*

+> *"The sole purpose of leisure travel after age 30 is to remind yourself that you’ve lost all childlike joy and the only thing that excites you is aggregating land and resources and watching number go up."
+-- nikitabier@x*